joebarnes1996/principal-modes-of-facial-variation/README.md

 ## 2 - Implementation and results

 The shape data that I demonstrate this technique on is the shape data of human faces, extracted from 350 facial images.
 Though I can't show the facial images for anonymity reasons, I can show the mean face, which was taken by morphing each face to the same shape, and taking the mean of the image tensors.
-The mean facial image and mean facial features are shown below.
+The mean facial image and mean facial features are shown below.d

 ![First mode of variation](comparison.png?raw=True)